 Option Description Serial Communication Enables you to select serial communication devices (Serial Device 1 and Serial Device 2) in BIOS.
 BIOS console redirection can also be enabled, and the port address can be specified.
 This option is set to Auto by default.
-Serial Port Address Enables you to set the port address for serial device.
-This field sets the serial port address to either COM1 or COM2 (COM1=0x3F8, COM2=0x2F8).
-This option is set to Serial Device1=COM2 or Serial Device 2=COM1 by default.
+Serial Port Address COM2 (COM1=0x3F8, COM2=0x2F8).
+This option is set to Serial Device1=COM2 or Serial Device 2 by default.
 NOTE: You can use only Serial Device 2 for the Serial Over LAN (SOL) feature.
-To use console redirection by SOL, configure the same port address for console redirection and the serial device.
-NOTE: Every time the system boots, the BIOS syncs the serial MUX setting saved in iDRAC.
-The from within the BIOS setup utility may not always revert the serial MUX setting to the default setting of Serial Device 1.
+To use considered in the serial option of the serial option of the serial option of the serial option of the serial option. (i) NOTE: Every time the system boots, the BIOS syncs the serial MUX setting saved in iDRAC.
+The serial MUX setting can independently be changed in iDRAC.
+Loading the BIOS default settings from within the BIOS setup utility may not always revert the serial MUX setting to the default setting of Serial Device 1.
+External Serial Connector Enables you to associate the External Serial Connector to Serial Device 1 , Serial Device 2 , or the Remote Access Device by using this option.
+This option is set to Serial Device 1 by default. () NOTE: Only Serial Device 2 can be used for Serial Over LAN (SOL).
+To use console redirection by SOL, configure the same port address for console redirection and the serial device. () NOTE: Every time the system boots, the BIOS syncs the serial MUX setting saved in iDRAC.
+The serial MUX setting can independently be changed in iDRAC.
+Loading the BIOS default settings from within the BIOS setup utility may not always revert this setting to the default setting of Serial Device 1.
+Failsafe Baud Rate Specifies the failsafe baud rate for console redirection.
+The BIOS attempts to determine the baud rate automatically.
+This failsafe baud rate is used only if the attempt fails, and the value must not be changed.
+This option is set to 115200 by default.
+Remote Terminal Type Enables you to set the remote console terminal type.
+This option is set to VT100/VT220 by default.
+Redirection After Boot Enables or disables the BIOS console redirection when the operating system is loaded.
+This option is set to Enabled by default.